Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 7

 The Brewers' leader in wins this season?
 None other than Brent Suter, who is 8-4 in 14 starts.
 Suter has won three straight turns and six of his past seven, posting a 3.12 ERA in that span.
-He has gone seven innings in both of his past two starts, the only Brewers pitcher with back-to-back starts of seven or more innings this season. -- Nitzberg
+He has gone seven innings in both of his past two starts, the only Brewers pitcher with back-to-back starts of seven or more innings. -- Nitzberg

 6. Cleveland Indians